 Theresa Harris appeared with more stars of the Golden Era of Hollywood than anyone else.
-She sang, she danced, appeared in films and TV.
-She graced the screen with her magnetic presence and most times stole scenes from the top stars of the day every chance she got and made a lot of dull movies worthwhile.
+She sang, she danced, she appeared in movies and TV.
+She graced the screen with her magnetic presence and most times stole scenes from the top stars of the day every chance she got and made a lot of dull films worthwhile.
 Although stereotyped by receiving only maid roles, Theresa stepped outside the stereotype any chance she got, to show she was glamorous, classy, beautiful, and a true actress.
 While she often played maids, she always showed dignity, grace, and demanded respect.
-Theresa didn't exactly fit the mammy/maid stereotype fore she was a beauty and petite, a stark contrast from Hattie McDaniel and Louise Beavers, and Theresa was one of the very few black women to not fit that stereotype on screen.
+Theresa didn't exactly fit the mammy/maid stereotype fore she was a petite beauty, a stark contrast from Louise Beavers and Hattie McDaniel, and Theresa was one of the very few black women to not fit that stereotype on screen.

 Theresa Harris was perhaps the hardest-working woman in Hollywood, appearing in close to 90 films, working at every major studio with most of the big stars.
-She was respected by studio executives, producers, directors, and co-workers alike, who sometimes went out of their way to get her more lines and screen time.
-Harris married a doctor and retired from the movies in the late 1950s, living comfortably after having carefully invested the money she made during her career in the movies.
-She was a patient woman who never gave up hope that there would come a time when she would be able to play more than just maid roles.
-Nevertheless, in every role, she displayed class, dignity, beauty, and true acting talent, not simply the old stereotypes associated with black actors and actresses at that time.
+She was respected by studio executives, producers, directors, and co-workers alike, who sometimes went out of their way to get her more lines and screentime.
+Harris married a doctor and retired from the movies in the late 1950s, living comfortably after having carefully invested the money she made during her career in the films.
+She was a patient woman who never gave up hope that there would come a time when she would be able to play more than just maid parts.
+Nevertheless, in every role, she displayed class, dignity, beauty, and true acting talent, not simply the old stereotypes associated with black actors at that time.

 - IMDb Mini Biography By: Alicia T. (MsLadySoul@aol.com)